Service

 Weedon Royal Ordnance Depot — 3D model showing the full storehouse row

 I built a complete 3D model of the storehouse enclosure — every building, every gable, every window and doorway — working from historic plans, aerial photography and site photographs.
-The model was constructed in Unreal Engine 5 and rendered to simulate a physical maquette, allowing the developer to see the site as a whole before committing to any individual building.
+The model was constructed in Unreal Engine 5 and rendered to simulate a physical maquette, allowing the developer to see the site as a whole.

 Weedon Royal Ordnance Depot — 3D model of complete storehouse with external fire escape stair